BUNPC/Beam-Propagation-Method/README.md

 Notes:
 1. The layer distance d should be smaller than or equal to the scattering mean free path ls to obtain a feasible beam profile in z.
 2. The anisotropy factor g is not an input parameter but is related to sigma_x.
+3. The model is able to calculate wave propagation for any incident wavefront.
+If you are interested in a special input wavefront, please contant us.

 Updated 09/09/2019